How To Prevent HPV

 Of course, no vaccine is foolproof, but prevention is better than treating HPV-related cancer that develops later in life.

 Research has shown that HPV can cause nearly 35,000 cases of cancer in women and men yearly in the United States.
-The use of the HPV vaccine can prevent more than 32,000 of these cases from ever developing because it can prevent the infections that cause those cancers.

 Since the introduction of the HPV vaccine: